 -

-Geromedicine is a quarterly, gold open-access journal published by Science Exploration Press, offering a comprehensive platform for research in geroscience.
+Geromedicine (GER, Online ISSN 3106-8618) is a quarterly, gold open-access journal published by Science Exploration Press, offering a comprehensive platform for research in geroscience.
 Progress in geroscience - the study of aging - has laid the foundation for geromedicine, which focuses on evidence-based medical interventions to keep individuals and populations healthy and fit.
 Precision geromedicine will rely on aging biomarkers to assess an individual's biological aging process (gerodiagnosis) and apply targeted interventions to enhance health and longevity (gerotherapeutics).
 The new journal Geromedicine will lead the development of this emerging medical discipline. more >

 Articles